J’irai où ton souffle nous mène

 If we bring together Fielding’s definition of hypertext, the hypermedia constraint, and the publisher-driven, unidirectional linking model of the Web, an important issue arises.
 The same decisions that lead to the scalability of the Web are those that make it very hard to realize the hypermedia constraint.

 Any hypermedia representation must contain the links to next steps, yet how can the publisher of information, responsible for creating this representation, know or predict what the next steps of the client will be?
 It’s not because the publisher is the client’s preferred party to provide the information, that it is also the best party to provide the controls to interact with this information [21, 22].
-Even if it were, the next steps differ from client to client, so a degree of personalization is involved—but based on what parameters?
-And is it appropriate to pass those to the publisher?
+Even if it were, the next steps differ from client to client, so a degree of personalization is involved—

 Given the current properties of the Web, hypermedia can only be the engine of application state in as far as the publisher is able to provide all necessary links.
 While this might be the case for links that lead toward the publisher’s own website, this is certainly not possible on the open Web with an ever growing number of resources.
 The central research question in this thesis is therefore: